 Patrons complaints, questions, and comments are addressed promptly.
 The maintenance department promptly addresses heating, cooling, and lighting issues in the Lee Library.

-Lee Library instruction is a component in the college orientation classes.
-Library instruction is provided to any class upon faculty request.
+Lee Library is included on the new student orientation tours.
+Library instruction sessions are provided to all classes upon faculty request.
 One-on-one instruction is provided at point of use within the library.

 A Friends of the Library organization works to increase awareness among the community.
 Activities include programs with guest speakers supported by the Missouri Humanities and the annual spring book sale.